 The weather in Portugal in September

-As the summer months gradually bid farewell, September arrives in Portugal like a gentle transition, offering a delightful blend of warm sunshine, cooler breezes, and a hint of autumnal charm.
+As the summer months gradually bid farewell, September arrives in Portugal like a gentle transition, offering a delightful blend of warm sunshine, cooler breezes, and a hint of fall charm.
 Here is our guide to the weather in Portugal in September.

 The weather in Portugal in September at a glance